Waves are everywhere in nature and play a key role in a range of natural phenomena, from ocean circulation

 When compared to mechanical (e.g. sound waves) or electromagnetic waves (e.g. light), waves in fluids have very different behaviours.
 For instance, both sound and light waves normally do not interact with each other, waves in fluids do interact with each other, usually in a very complex way.

 This behaviour is reflected by the mathematics of the problem: sound and light waves are linear phenomena, modelled by linear equations, which satisfy the principle of superposition; on the other hand, waves in fluids are usually highly nonlinear.
 Their fundamental model is the Navier–Stokes equations.
-All these features motivated the famous quote of Richard Feynman, made in 1963 in one of his lectures at Caltech:
+All these features motivated the famous quote of Richard Feynman, made in 1963 in one of his lectures

 'Waves easily seen by everyone and which are usually used as an example of waves in elementary courses are water waves. [...]
 They are the worst possible example because they are in no respects like sound and light; they have all the complications that waves can have.'